alekseivillegas/motopress/readme.txt

 - manage media;
 - edit new widgets, posts and pages;
 - make your website responsive and adaptive.

-Check out tailored MotoPress website templates made specifically to be used with the plugin.
-For more information visit [MotoPress](http://www.getmotopress.com)

 == Installation ==